threefoldfoundation/info_african_regen/src/faq/faq.md

 Zanzibar is a predominantly muslim island and therefore it’s best to respect by not wearing anything too exposing or revealing.
 This goes for any gender.
 On the event grounds themselves, we do not have any specific dress code.

-### What is the weather like at the end of July?
+### What is the weather like in November?

 Zanzibar is a tropical island and it is quite warm all year.
-July is one of the cooler months and temperatures will be somewhere around 26º C (79º F) – it shouldn’t be much cooler but it could be a bit warmer, so we’d recommend taking a look at the forecast in the days before you travel.
-Keep in mind that we will try to keep the event to shaded areas and indoors, but it can get quite hot in the sun.
+November can be warm, humid, and rainy.
+This time is called the 'short rains.'
+These are typically lighter than the main rains of May and June, and less consistent.
+Still, better to be prepared.

 ### I would like to stay longer, after the event is over.
 Is anything being organized?

 We invite those who would like to stay longer to stay with us at the apartments or the hotel.
 You can feel free to work, co-work, and co-create.
 We can continue the conversations from the event and take action together.
 Conversely, you are welcome to stay and explore the island.
-We will provide some recommendations in the coming weeks and share.

 ### I have more questions.